JMWebDevelopment/Nuovo/readme.txt

 Nuovo also supports custom backgrounds as well.
 It can either be a photo background or color background.
 To upload or change the background, go to the header page of the Wordpress admin.
 Currently, backgrounds won't "scroll" with the page in the tablet or mobile versions.

 == Changelog ==

+= 1.1.1 =
+- Fixed: Issue with Top Menu always showing on mobile.
+- A new version to fix other styles and re-write some of the code is in the works.

 = 1.1.0 =
 - Hid the overflow if images went outside of their containers.